FAQ

 What is the difficulty level in the new format?

 The new plot format allows us to tune a difficulty setting to directly influence plot time.
 The higher the plot time, the more compression resistant the format becomes.
 However, we need to balance the difficulty with what should be an acceptable plotting time for most farmers, yet still have enough difficulty for significant compression resistance.
-Currently, we are tuning difficulty so that a 3060Ti GPU can process the plot construction in about the same time it takes to write the data to HDD, which is around 11 minutes per k32 plot (100GiB).

 How do you know that compression won’t be possible with the new format?